lenasterg/ls-wp-ccsearch/README.md

 ## Description

-WP CCSearch helps you search millions of free images using the CCsearch API (https://api.creativecommons.engineering/#tag/image)  then insert the original image into content or set as featured image very quickly.
+Easy search and use CC-licensed images for WP helps you search millions of free images using the Creative Commons Catalog API (https://api.creativecommons.engineering/#tag/image) then insert the original image into content or set as featured image very quickly.
 It allows the user to filter the provider source.
 The plugin is inspired and based on the https://ccsearch.creativecommons.org/ and it wouldnt't be possible without the Creative Commons Catalog API https://api.creativecommons.engineering/

-After the plugin's activation, you can see the "Image with CC Licence"  button above the editor and as option into the "Add Media" pop-up window.
+After the plugin's activation, you can see the "Image with CC License"  button above the editor and as option into the "Add Media" pop-up window.
 By pressing it  you can search using Latin characters for an image, browse the returned images, preview an image and its license and adjuct the image settings:
  - use of thumbnail or original image,
  - set the image link (if any).